PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

     .. image:: /images/set_command_tutorial/tag_configure.png
         :width: 600
 |

     ..
 TIP::
         The skillet will only add a single tag to the configuration.
-        However, the GUI shows a color name while the XML data in the NGFW is based on a color number.
+        However, the GUI shows a color name while the set command is based on a color number.
         The use of multiple tag entries is used to extract the color values.
-        So note that in some cases the GUI and XML can use different values and we can use sample configs like this to discover those values.
+        So note that in some cases the GUI and set commands can use different values and we can use sample configs like this to discover those values.

 |